 - Benches at regular intervals throughout the Garden.

-- Water for assistance dogs in our cafe.
+- Water for assistance animals.

 - Pen, paper and magnifying glass at our Visitor Welcome desk.